tetherless-world/mowgli-etl/gui/README.md

 ## Loading the database

-After starting the application, copy a CSKG `nodes.csv` and `edges.csv` into `data/neo4j/import`, then run
+After starting the application, copy a CSKG `nodes.csv` and `edges.csv` into `data/neo4j/import`.
+There is a small test data set in `conf/test_data`.

+Then run:

     script/load-neo4j